The Ultimate Gitleaks Guide

 Custom RulesPre-built patterns work out-of-the-boxHighly customizable for specific environments

-Multiple Output FormatsEasy-to-read reportsMachine-readable JSON for automation
+Multiple Output FormatsEasy-to-read reportsMachine-readable JSON/SARIF for automation

 Who Should Use Gitleaks?